 Using this framework, organizations can build a data-driven culture based on the principles of securing all data and using it ethically, managing data as an asset, and ensuring that data drives decision-making.

-As I mentioned above, I hope you’ll take the time to watch these sessions above as well as the other AIRSIDE LIVE sessions available on-demand.
+I hope you’ll take the time to watch these sessions above as well as the other AIRSIDE LIVE sessions available on-demand.
 Each session provides so much more context and detail, and there are so many more incredible and insightful speakers to listen to as well.

 Meanwhile, with data privacy and governance still a top topic in the boardroom for the foreseeable future, Okera is looking forward to continuing to host AIRSIDE LIVE.
 We hope to see you at the next event in 2022 (coming to you in-person in New York as well as virtually!).
 Stay tuned for more details in the coming weeks!